Dragorn421/IS64-logging/README.md

 I modified the original script because the `euc-jp` encoding that OoT64 uses was giving me trouble.
 I moved decoding data from the Project64 server script to a Python client script.

-The script has command-line arguments.
+The Python client script has command-line arguments.
 Use `--help` to show details.

+Unless the Python client script is passed `--no-persist`, it will try to reconnect to the server after the connection was closed (for example when restarting the emulator).

 # Instructions